Prabin1500/XR_Center_Codetask/README.md

-# 🃏 3D Tarot Card Experience
+# 🃏 3D Tarot Card

 A visually immersive 3D Tarot card dealing application built with **React Three Fiber**.
 Users can deal cards dynamically, reset the deck, and experience an interactive card layout brought to life with smooth animations and a responsive design for both desktop and mobile devices.